 Over the past decade, citizens have been made aware of numerous highly contagious diseases that are affecting our community, region, province, country or the world.
-Recently, Ebola topped the list of communicable diseases and it was in the news daily.
 However, we turn a blind eye to diseases that are prevalent in our community because we have grown up around them and there seems to be an acceptance of them, even if they kill numerous people in our province every year.

 Communicable diseases that may affect our community may include: